richb-hanover/netperfclean/README.md

 This repository contains a number of tools for identifying and shutting down "abusers" who run bandwidth tests continually.
 It does this by using `iptables` rules to identify traffic to port 12865 (the default netperf port), counting the connections, and blocking addresses that cross a threshold.

-The current threshold is set at 500 connections per 24-48 hour time interval.
+*Current Settings:* The threshold is set at 500 connections per 24-48 hour time interval.
 This ballpark number was computed using the following factors: a normal "speed test" typically uses five simultaneous connections to "fill the pipe": first in the download phase then the upload phase.
 Thus, a single speed test session creates 10 connections.
 If the count exceeds the threshold (500), it means that address has initiated about 50 speed tests over a day or two, so we stop accepting connections for that address.
+The script currently runs every 30 minutes via a `cron` job.

+**TL;DR** These settings seem to limit the total traffic to less than 4 TB/month (the limit on my cheap VPS server) while not inconveniencing legitimate researchers or people tuning their home networks.

 ## The Details

 `iptables` is configured to log a message with a prefix of "Incoming netperf" each time a connection to port 12865 arrives.
-Those log entries (written to `/var/log/kern.log`) have the form:
+Log entries (written to `/var/log/kern.log`) have the form:

 ```
 Feb 11 03:11:45 atl kernel: [9353834.165208] Incoming netperf IN=lo OUT= MAC=00:00:00:00:00:00:00:00:00:00:00:00:08:00